Getting Started with Chalk

 Building From Source

-Alternatively, you can build chalk from source.
-First, let's checkout the chalk repository:
+Alternatively, you can build Chalk from source.
+First, let's checkout the Chalk repository:

 git clone https://github.com/crashappsec/chalk.git && cd chalk